-Lawn Care After Snow Melts
+How to Handle Lawn Care After Snow Melts

+Landscaping in the winter means dealing with the possibility of snow.
 Don’t start lawn care right away when you notice the first signs of snow melting.
 If you take an aggressive approach to removing damage from your landscape, there’s always a chance that some plants may be uprooted completely.

 Wait for each area of your lawn to thaw completely from the snow before starting the process.
 As soon as the lawn is dry, take time for a quick cleanup of branches and other debris.
 Make sure to rake your lawn thoroughly if you notice there is a great amount of dead grass after the snow melts!

-Check for Snow Mold
+Check for Snow Mold!